 The wines were also a hit, and if you are anything like me, a curious and inquisitive kind of person, don’t just settle for one dish because it seems “safe”, experience something new, as you won’t be disappointed.
-If your looking for somewhere a little bit more rustic and with more character, then book a table as soon as you can.
+If you are looking for somewhere a little bit more rustic and with more character, then book a table as soon as you can.
 Thank you for such a fabulous night out.

 - Website: petitcomite.cat